-- Consider the entire product life cycle and all stakeholders The circular economy is based on looking at the entire product life cycle and should therefore involve all stakeholders who have to play their part and share responsibility.
+- Consider the entire product life cycle and all stakeholders: The circular economy is based on looking at the entire product life cycle and should therefore involve all stakeholders who have to play their part and share responsibility.
 This applies to the design phase, but also to the optimisation of recycling processes and efficient collection and sorting.
-Concepts like "deinking" should be taken into account in the relevant legislation to improve the recyclability of printed plastic packaging. - Defining realistic goals: Reuse quotas of 100 % for the same application must be avoided, as they are technically impossible. - Using clear definitions: The use of newly introduced and undefined concepts such as "sales packaging used for transport of products" must be avoided.
+Concepts like "deinking" should be taken into account in the relevant legislation to improve the recyclability of printed plastic packaging. - Defining realistic goals: Reuse quotas of 100 % for the same application must be avoided, as they are technically impossible.